SuramyaAngdembay/USM_ML_renassaince_ebay_challenge/README.md

 The goal is to automatically identify and label **named entities** (aspects) from German eBay product titles related to vehicle parts — such as _manufacturer_, _compatible model_, _quantity_, and _included components_.

 The challenge metric is the **Averaged Fβ-Score (↑)** on hidden leaderboard data, evaluated through EvalAI.
-Our system achieves **0.876912** on the public leaderboard.
+Our system achieves **Rank 23** with **0.876912** on the public leaderboard.
 The link to the leaderboard: https://eval.ai/web/challenges/challenge-page/2508/leaderboard/6263

 ---